gregmsanderson/fly-live-beats/docs/4-aws-create-a-database.md

 postgres=# grant all privileges on database fly_live_beats_db to fly_live_beats;
 ```

 Done!

 Type `\q` to quit and return to your terminal.
 The database is now ready for our app to connect to.

-Our database is now set up.
-We now need to store the `DATABASE_URL` connection string.
-So we will proceed to [create a secret](/docs/5-aws-create-secrets.md).
+You shouldn't need public access enabled and so you can edit that to be "no" if you like.

+Next, we know our app uses values that need to be kept seecret.
+Let's proceed to [create the secrets](/docs/5-aws-create-secrets.md).